-Instant Holidays offer cheap Cork Holidays, book online or call a Cork holiday expert to book your cheap holidays in Cork.
+Instant Holidays offer Cork Hotels, book online or call a Cork holiday expert to book your break in Cork.

 Cork`s streets are mostly narrow and hilly, but South Mall and St.Patrick`s are two larger streets built on places that used to be river channels in the old times.
 River Lee flows through two water channels, and there are many nice bridges in the city.
 Walking and exploring streets of Cork is a very nice and memorable experience.
 St. Finbarre`s Cathedral is one of the oldest monuments in the city, designed in distinctive French-Gothic style.
 Saint Finbarre is the patron saint of Cork, and this Cathedral has a special place in Cork`s history.

 Besides historic cathedrals, Cork has plenty of options when it comes to shopping or dining.
 There are numerous boutiques and designer shops, as well as popular pubs, bars and fine restaurants.
 English Market is a place well worth visiting, where you will find foods coming from all parts of the world.
 Each corner of Cork has something interesting to offer, whether it is an attractive architectural style, a panoramic sight, or an Irish museum or art gallery.